Jones Bros.' Buffalo Ranch Wild West: Closure

-The Kit Carson show had the reputation of being a rough and tumble grift outfit, with plenty of "hey rubes" fights when the grifters were working.
+The Kit Carson show had the reputation of being a rough-and-tumble grift outfit, with plenty of "hey rubes" fights when the grifters were working.
 Some sources say that the strong grift was what finally closed the show.
 On Friday, October 23, 1914, at Harlan, Kentucky, the show was shot out of town by irate locals, and the next day, the show halted at Barboursville, Kentucky.
-Creditors had stepped into the picture, closed the show, and had a flyer shipped to the U. S. Printing & Litho.
+Creditors had stepped into the picture, closed the show, and had a flyer shipped to the U.S. Printing & Litho.
 Co. plant at Cincinnati, Ohio, where it was advertised for auction.
 The stock was sold in December 1911, and March 20, 1915, was the time set for the sale of other properties at Cincinnati, except 5 cars and 12 wagons that were still stored at Harrisburg, but these were to be sold by description at the auction.

 The Kit Carson property at the sale went for very low prices.
-The Billboard states that the Dodson Carnival got the calliope (which may have been the instrument only) pole wagon, stage coach, 4 baggage wagons, blacksmith wagon, two tableaux, 1 stringer wagon, and a bandwagon.
+The Billboard states that the Dodson Carnival got the calliope (which may have been the instrument only) pole wagon, stagecoach, 4 baggage wagons, blacksmith wagon, two tableaux, 1 stringer wagon, and a bandwagon.
 J. A. Jones, Harry Hill (Wild West), and Rice & Dore got other equipment.
 The report also goes on to say that "outsiders" got among other things, the ticket wagon, and one tableaux wagon.